LeaflowNET/docs/en/terms-of-service.md

 (a) **Building, running or participating in any form of network penetration tools (such as VPN, proxy, circumvention software, etc.) to evade national network supervision or access illegal overseas information;**

-(b) **Providing third parties with network penetration, traffic forwarding and other services that violate Chinese laws and regulations;**
+(b) **Providing third parties with network penetration, traffic forwarding and other services for the purpose of evading network supervision, accessing illegal content, or other purposes that violate Chinese laws and regulations;**

-(c) **Creating, distributing, and spreading tools or tutorials for network penetration.**
+(c) **Creating, distributing, and spreading network penetration tools or tutorials specifically designed for evading network supervision or accessing illegal content.**

 **If you violate this clause, Lifei Technology has the right to immediately terminate the service and pursue legal responsibility.**